OneCrazyCoder/MMOGamepadOverlay/README.md

 Slash Commands start with ``/`` and Say Strings (chat messages) start with ``>`` (the '>' is replaced with the Return key to switch to the chat box when the command is actually executed).
 These commands will send the string to the chat box after initially opening it with Return or /, then press Return to send the macro.
 Some examples:

     [Scheme]
-    Hold R1 = /who
+    R1 = /who
-    Hold R2 = /g Roll for loot please!
+    R2 = /g Roll for loot please!
-    Hold L1 = >Would you like to group?
+    L1 = >Would you like to group?

 This will lock out most other inputs while the chat box is in use, so to send the text as quickly as possible it will be copied into your system clipboard and then pasted into the game by using the ``PasteText=`` KeyBind.
 If PasteText is not set to anything (such as for games that do not support pasting text into the chat box) the app will instead type the text in manually with multiple individual key presses.